mabdulmuiz12/COMP383_GroupProject/README.md

         --output_file /path/to/results/spredixcan_results.csv
 ```

-Example with harmonizaed All of Us from class server:
+Example with harmonized All of Us from class server:

 ```bash
     python3 ~/COMP383_GroupProject/MetaXcan/software/SPrediXcan.py \